semantalytics/awesome-semantic-web/README.md

 - [SparqlBlocks](http://sparqlblocks.org/) - Build SPARQL queries with blocks
 - [SparqlProg](https://github.com/cmungall/sparqlprog) - composable SPARQL using logic programming
 - [Sparklis](https://github.com/sebferre/sparklis) - natural language query builder to explore and query endpoints with all the power of SPARQL yet without any knowledge of SPARQL.
+- [json-rql](https://json-rql.org/) - SPARQL with a JSON-LD super-set syntax (like GraphQL for the semantic web)

 ## GraphQL